Arc-like continua, Julia sets of entire functions, and Eremenko's Conjecture

-\begin{remark} There will generally be many other ways of choosing the domains $U_k^j$ with these properties---e.g., Figure~\ref{fig:tract_construction} uses an arrangement that is more economical with vertical space.
-As a result, one may obtain inequivalent embeddings of the same continuum in the Julia set, as mentioned at the end of Section~\ref{sec:intro2}. \end{remark}
+\begin{remark} There are many other ways of choosing the domains $U_k^j$ with the desired properties---e.g., Figure~\ref{fig:tract_construction} uses an arrangement that is more economical with vertical space.
+By using different choices of how the domains are arranged, one may obtain inequivalent embeddings of the same continuum in the Julia set, as mentioned at the end of Section~\ref{sec:intro2}. \end{remark}